Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A Review: Main challenges

 \section{Main challenges}

 In this Section, in relation to the proposed reference architecture, we enlighten some of the main challenges to be addressed for the introduction of crowd management functionalities in existing or forthcoming ITS systems.
+The impact of such challenges on the subsystems of the introduced reference architecture is summarized in Table~\ref{tab:challenges}.